terminal

 bunx valet-dev codegen --watchGenerates typed client code from your schema and functions, and pushes them to the server.

-Codegen reads valet/schema.ts and all function files, then produces typed hooks, API references, and handler registries in the output directory.
-If a server URL and deploy key are available, it also pushes the schema and functions to the server.
+Codegen reads valet/schema.ts, all function files, and valet/cron.ts if present, then produces typed hooks, API references, handler registries, and a generated cron.json manifest in the output directory.
+If a server URL and deploy key are available, it also pushes the schema, functions, and cron manifest to the server.

 Flags